gbenhaim/Lago-Demo/README.md

 * Enter "/jenkins" in "Remoote Root Directory" (This is were Jenkins will place his file in the slave)
 * Enter the slave's ip in "Host"
 * Near the "Credentials" label, click on "add"
-* Enter Username = "root", Password = "123456" - this is the root password of the vms. check the advanced options of Lago in order to learn of to change it.
+* Enter: Username = "root", Password = "123456" - this is the root password of the vms. for more information about configuring the root password with Lago, check out [Lago's website](http://lago.readthedocs.org/en/latest/README.html)
+* hit the "Save" button
+* Repeat the process for the other slave.

+Your server is now configured with the new slaves.

 ### Shutdown the environment